 About me—I have lived in DFW for almost twenty years and consider myself to be a Texan.
 I wasn’t born here, but I came as fast as I could!
 I am a Licensed Professional Counselor-Intern (LPC-I) under the supervision of Cory Montfort, MS, LPC-S. I research trauma psychology while pursuing my Ph.D. in Counseling Psychology at Texas Woman’s University.
-Additionally, I enjoy being a regular blog contributor for Psychology Today where I write about the different experiences of millennials in therapy.
+Additionally, I enjoy being a regular blog contributor for Psychology Today and Brown Girl Magazine, where I write about the different experiences of millennials in therapy.
 When I am not seeing clients, researching, or teaching, you can find me outdoors with my family or seeking solace in a quiet bookstore or local café.
 I received my B.A. in Psychology at the University of Texas at Austin and my M.S. in Counseling at Southern Methodist University.
 I have worked in private practice, community mental health, and hospital settings.
 I have experience in individual, couples, group, and family therapy.

 Schedule for Megha